A serious senior man listens attentively as a mid adult male bank employee explains the bank's mobile app.

 • Pursuing a backdoor Roth IRA strategy involves converting traditional IRA contributions for which a deduction was not taken to a Roth IRA.

-• This strategy may be useful if you determine a Roth IRA is suited for your retirement goals, but you exceed the Roth IRA contribution income limits and therefore cannot contribute directly to a Roth IRA.
+• This strategy may be useful if you determine a Roth IRA is suited for your retirement goals, but you exceed the annual Roth IRA contribution income limits and therefore cannot contribute directly to a Roth IRA.

 Contributors